 In elegant restaurants the wine list will be separate from the main menu, but in less opulent establishments will be printed on the back or along the side of the carte.
 The waiter will usually be glad to advise an appropriate choice.
 If in doubt, try the house wine; this will usually be less expensive and will always be the owner's pride.

 Meals included in the price of your holiday are: Breakfast - daily

-- 1 lunch at Villa Ephrussi de Rothschild - 1 dinner at a local restaurant plus a cold plate at the hotel on arrival
+- 1 lunch at Villa Ephrussi de Rothschild - 1 dinner at the hotel plus a cold plate on arrival